godotengine/godot-demo-projects/xr/openxr_hand_tracking_demo/README.md

 ## (Half) body Tracking API

-Just an honerable mention of this, this is not part of this demo but Godot now also has support for half and full body tracking that includes hand tracking.
+Just an honorable mention of this, this is not part of this demo but Godot now also has support for half and full body tracking that includes hand tracking.
 This functionality however is only available on a limited number of XR runtimes.